-- A. Every applicant for license as a nursing home administrator shall meet the requirements for licensure as set forth in the Act and Part 2703, Chapter 1, Rule 1.1 of these Rules and Regulations, which include successfully passing written examinations.
+- A. Every applicant for license as a nursing home administrator shall meet the requirements for licensure as set forth in the Act and Part 2703, Chapter 1, Rule

+- 1.1 of these Rules and Regulations, which include successfully passing written examinations.
 Such examinations shall be designed to test the proficiency and knowledge of the applicant for license in the area of nursing home administration.
 The following areas of study shall be considered by the applicant as guidelines in preparing for such examinations:

-- (1) Resident Care and Quality of Life
+- (1) Customer Care, Support, and Services

 - (2) Human Resources

 - (3) Finance

-- (4) Physical Environment and Atmosphere
+- (4) Environment

-- (5) Leadership and Management
+- (5) Management and Leadership